 There's no question that the United States has an unhealthy "vacation culture."
-According to a July 2018 LinkedIn survey, 51 percent of people did not use all their allotted vacation days last year, the No. 1 reason being a fear of falling behind.
+According to a July 2018 LinkedIn survey, 51% of people did not use all their allotted vacation days in 2017, the No.1 reason being a fear of falling behind.

 Despite numbers like these, the importance of taking time off is no secret.
-The Framingham Heart Study found that men who don't take vacations were 30 percent more likely to have a heart attack, and women were 50 percent more likely.
+The Framingham Heart Study found that men who don't take vacations were 30% more likely to have a heart attack, and women were 50% more likely.

 "The holiday season in late December is a good time," he said.
 "It also seems that the Fourth of July week is less busy in the U.S."

 But for hospitality and retail, the holiday season is often the busiest time of the year.
 Don't be afraid to discuss with your manager which seasons are least busy, or when they'd prefer you to request time off.

 It's important to ask your managers for time off so they have time to reassign your work for the time that you'll be out.

 Lisa Chu, founder of Black N Bianco, says her company takes employee vacation very seriously, because employees should have a happy and balanced work life.
 "We put in place a very simple vacation request policy," she said.